Restore objects - Amazon Simple Storage Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-The Restore operation initiates restore requests for archived objects on a list of Amazon S3 objects that you specify.
-The following objects must be restored with an S3 Initiate Restore Object job before they can be accessed in real time:
+You can use Amazon S3 Batch Operations to perform large-scale batch operations on Amazon S3 objects.
+The Restore operation initiates restore requests for the archived Amazon S3 objects that are listed in your manifest.
+The following archived objects must be restored before they can be accessed in real time:

 • Objects archived in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes